Generic Name: terbutaline (ter-BUE-ta-leen)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using terbutaline while you are pregnant.
-It is not known if terbutaline is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use terbutaline, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of terbutaline:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Difficulty sleeping; dizziness; drowsiness; headache; nausea; nervousness.